by Steven Doyle Babe’s CFS

 Parkway Grill & Club: Located in Wichita Falls Parkway serves up a slab of mighty fine CFS.
 This one is big enough to share.

 Nolan’s Original Po Boys: Make your way to Corpus Christie for a CFS in a most unusual spot.
-A sandwich shop that makes a double barrel chicken fry for 13.95 with all the trimmings.
+A sandwich shop that makes a single or a double for 10.95 with all the trimmings.
 So good.
 So good.

 Don’t Forget The Sandwich